Ran Blu-ray Movie

 The great Lord Hidetora (Tatsuya Nakadai, Kagemusha) announces that he has decided to step down and let his three sons -- Taro (Akira TeraoDreams), Jiro (Jinpachi Nezu, Farewell to the Land and Saburo (Daisuke Ryu, Lake of Illusions) -- take over his land.
 Taro, the eldest one, would inherit Lord Hidetora's biggest castle and become the leader of the Ichimonji clan, while Jiro and Saburo would support him.
 In return, Lord Hidetora asks that his sons allow him to spend the rest of his days with them.

 Saburo openly criticizes his father’s decision and urges him to reconsider it.
-He believes that it is unfair, and that eventually it will force his brothers to confront each other.
-Angered by Saburo’s criticism, Lord Hidetora banishes his youngest son and vows to never see him again.
+He believes it is unfair and that it will eventually force his brothers to confront each other.
+Angered by Saburo’s criticism, Lord Hidetora banishes his youngest son and vows never to see him again.
 Taro and Jiro reluctantly accept his decision.

 Ran is not a perfect film, though it is often regarded as such.
-It is beautifully made and incredibly well acted but also notably episodic, resembling a giant panorama of moving pictures united by a common theme.
-It is also a uniquely personal film -- Kurosawa shot it at the age of 75, after years of preparation -- one that many film scholars believe reflects a variety of issues the Japanese director struggled with during the course of his life.
+It is beautifully made and incredibly well acted, but also notably episodic, resembling a giant panorama of moving pictures united by a common theme.
+It is a uniquely personal film, too -- Kurosawa shot it at the age of 75, following years of preparatory work -- one that many film scholars believe reflects on a variety of issues the director struggled with in his life.

-In one of the supplemental features offered on this Blu-ray disc, Vittorio Dalleore, trainee assistant on Ran and Kurosawa's assistant on Dreams, recalls how incredibly demanding and specific the Japanese director was in terms of how he wanted certain parts of Ran to look like.
-Quite a few of the massive battles, for example, were shot at locations that were hundreds of kilometers apart from each other (Kurosawa was also one of the first directors to use several cameras at once).
+In one of the supplemental features offered on this release, Vittorio Dalleore, trainee assistant on Ran and Kurosawa's assistant on Dreams, recalls how incredibly demanding and specific the director was during the production process.
+Several of the massive battles, for example, were shot at locations hundreds of kilometers apart from each other.
+(Kurosawa was one of the first directors to use multiple cameras at once while filming elaborate mass sequences).

 An integral component of Ran is Toru Takemitsu's music score.
-In a way, the music is very much like a real character -- it has a pulse of its own and its harmonic identity constantly.
-Some of the most memorable scenes in Ran, for example, would have not been as effective as they are without those soaring, incredibly moving flute solos.
+In a way, the music is very much like a real character -- it has a pulse of its own and a constantly evolving identity.
+For example, some of the most memorable sequences in Ran would not have been as effective as they are without the soaring, incredibly moving flute solos.

 Ran Blu-ray Movie, Video Quality 3.5 of 5